LOOK: Lindsey Vonn shares gruesome X-ray photos from Winter Olympics crash post-surgery

 By clicking "Subscribe to Newsletter", I agree to On3's Privacy Notice, Terms, and use of my personal information described therein.

+Vonn, who was attempting an Olympic comeback in the 2026 Winter Games.
+She went through multiple surgeries during her 10-day stay in the Ca’ Foncello Hospital in Treviso, Italy.

-During her flight back to the United States on Tuesday, Vonn shared a video of her journey, appearing to stay in a hospital bed throughout the return trip.
+During her flight back to the United States on Tuesday, Vonn shared a video of her journey.
+She appeared to be staying in a hospital bed throughout the return trip.

 “My leg is still in pieces…but I’m finally HOME!”
 Vonn wrote on Instagram.
 “Thankful to all of the medical staff who helped me get home and seriously looking forward to my next surgery when I can get the X-fix out of my leg and will be able to move more.